jegan321/http-dsl/README.md

 npm install -g http-dsl
 ```

-Create a file that ends in `.http` with your code and run it with the `http` command:
+Create a source file that ends in `.http` and then run it with the `http` command:
 ```
 echo "PRINT Hello world" > hello.http